Shivrajsoni/xit/README.md

 ## Features

-*   **Repository Initialization**: Create a new `.git`-like repository structure.
+*   **Repository Initialization**: Create a new `.xit`-like repository structure.
 *   **User Configuration**: Set up a global user name and email.
 *   **File Staging**: Add files to an index (staging area).
 *   **Committing**: Create commits with a message.
-*   **Colored Output**: User-friendly colored output for different commands.
+*   **Ignoring Files**: Use a `.xitignore` file to exclude files and directories from being tracked.
 *   **Viewing Repository Status**: Display changes staged for commit, unstaged changes, and untracked files.
+*   **Colored Output**: User-friendly colored output for status and messages.

 ## Commands

 Here are the commands currently supported by Xit:

 *   `xit init`: Initializes a new repository in the current directory.
-It creates a `.git` directory with the necessary subdirectories and files.
+It creates a `.xit` directory with the necessary subdirectories and files.

 *   `xit setup`: Interactively prompts you to set up your global user name and email.
 This information is stored in `~/.xit/config` and used for commits.